Beijzum/InfoLot/README.md

 ```
  Top level of project folder:
-├── .gitignore               # Git ignore file
+├── .gitignore               # Git ignore file.
-├── index.html               # landing HTML file - landing page for non-logged in users
+├── index.html               # landing HTML file - landing page for non-logged in users.
-├── 404.html                 # 404 HTML file - informs users that the page doesn't exist
+├── 404.html                 # 404 HTML file - informs users that the page doesn't exist.
 ├── contact_us.html          # Contact us page - users can give feedback to the team.
-├── each_parking_lot.html    # Each parking lot HTML file, this is what users see when they go to a parking lot page
+├── each_parking_lot.html    # Each parking lot HTML file, this is what users see when they go to a parking lot page.
 ├── favourite.html           # Favourites page - users can see their favourites.
-├── history.html             # History page - users can check previously reserved parking spots
+├── history.html             # History page - users can check previously reserved parking spots.
 ├── how_it_works.html        # How it works page - users can read a quick tutorial on how the web app works.
 ├── list_view.html           # List view of parking lots - users can see a list view of all nearby parking lots.
 ├── login.html               # Login page - where users can login to access additional features.
 ├── main.html                # Main landing page for logged in users.
-├── map.html                 # Map box API - users can see nearby parking lots on the map and can click on markers for additional information
+├── map.html                 # Map box API - users can see nearby parking lots on the map and can click on markers for additional information.
 ├── profile.html             # Profile page - users can view and edit their profile here.
 ├── reservations.html        # Reservations page - users can view their current reservation details.
-├── reserve_details.html     # Reserve details page - details of a reservation after a user reserves a spot
+├── reserve_details.html     # Reserve details page - details of a reservation after a user reserves a spot.
 ├── reserve.html             # Reserve page - each parking lot has its own reserve page that shows which spots are available.
-├── review.html              # Review page - each parking lot has its own review page where users can
+├── review.html              # Review page - each parking lot has its own review page where users can.
+├── skeleton.html            # Skeleton page - every page is built off this skeleton.
+├── template.html            # Template - every page uses this page as a template.
+├── thanks_reserve.html      # Reservation confirmation page - users will see this page after reserving a spot.
+├── thanks_review.html       # Review confirmation page - users will see this page after reviewing a parking spot.
+├── thanks.html              # Contact us confirmation page - users will see this page after sending us feedback.
+├── .firebaserc              # Firebase file
+├── firebase.json            # Firebase json file
+├── firestore.indexes.json   # Firestore json file
+├── firestore.rules          # Firestore rules file
+├── storage.rules            # Firestore storage rule
+└── README.md               # You are reading this document right now.
 ├──
-├──
-├──
-├──
-├──
-├──
-├──
-└── README.md               # You are reading this document right now.

 It has the following subfolders and files:
 ├── .git                     # Folder for git repo